kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 kedro new --starter=spaceflights
 ```

-Feel free to name your project as you like, but this guide will assume the project is named **Kedro Experiment Tracking Tutorial**, and that your project is in a sub-folder in your working directory that was created by `kedro new`, named `kedro-experiment-tracking-tutorial`.
+Feel free to name your project as you like, but this guide will assume the project is named **Kedro Experiment Tracking Tutorial**.

 ## Set up the session store